School of Medicine

 Clinical Assistant Professors

-Lisa Domby, Cara McComish, Nancy McKenna, Brenda Mitchell, Amanda O’Donnell, Holly Teagle, Barbara Winslow.
+Lisa Domby, Patricia Johnson, Kate Kawola, Cara McComish, Nancy McKenna, Brenda Mitchell, Amanda O'Donnell.

 Graduate study in speech and hearing sciences is concerned with the body of knowledge and scientific study that pertain to normal and abnormal speech, language, and hearing, and with professional, academic, and research activities in those areas.
-The Division of Speech and Hearing Sciences offers three graduate degrees: a master’s (M.S.) in speech-language pathology; a professional doctorate (Au.D.) in audiology, and a research doctorate (Ph.D.) in speech and hearing sciences.
-The minor in speech and hearing sciences is recommended for undergraduate students at UNC–Chapel Hill who anticipate pursuing one or more of these graduate degrees.
+The Division of Speech and Hearing Sciences offers three graduate degrees: a master's (M.S.) in speech-language pathology, a professional doctorate (Au.D.) in audiology, and a research doctorate (Ph.D.) in speech and hearing sciences.
+A minor in speech and hearing sciences is available for undergraduate students at UNCChapel Hill who anticipate pursuing one or more of these graduate degrees.

 Program of Study